 - 5. Surrounding Land Use: No comprehensive land use plan has been developed for this area.
 The highway abuts the west boundary of subject parcel.
 Surrounding land use includes commercial, residential, and undeveloped land.
 Several parcels to the south and adjacent to the highway were classified as Light Industrial per KPB Resolution 98-035.
 Surrounding use includes Chevron Corp, HEA sub station, and ancillary businesses that once supported oil field services.
 Single family housing is in close proximity along residential roads.
 Bernice Lake is approximately one-half mile to the southeast and the North Peninsula Recreation Center is approximately one-half mile to the north. - 6.
 Surrounding Land Ownership: A borough owned parcel abuts the north boundary but the surrounding land is primarily in private ownership. - 7.
 Access and Easements: Primary access is gained from Beaver Avenue, a gravel road.
 Access could also be gained from the highway but may require a State driveway permit.
 Tikopia Street and a section-line easement runs along the east boundary of this parcel which are undeveloped. - 8.
 Utilities: Gas, electric, and telephone is available. - 9.
-Public Comment: As of the writing of this report no written comments were received.
-Written comments received by the Planning Department after the writing of this report will be presented at the Planning Commission Hearing. - 10.
+Public Comment: One public comment in support of the land classification was received and was included in the Planning Commission packet.
+Additional written comments that are received by the Planning Department will be included in a desk packet at the Planning Commission Hearing. - 10.
 Department / Agency Comments: No written comments were received.

 A long-term lease on this parcel recently expired which prompts new management objectives for this property.
 The property is surplus to foreseeable borough operational needs.
 The property can be offered for sale as-is.
-If there is no market response, the borough would then consider razing the wooden structure and discarding the heavy machinery that has been abandoned, requiring an expenditure of funds.
+KENAI PENINSULA BOROUGH PLANNING COMMISSION MARCH 13, 2017 MEETING MINUTES PAGE 15 If there is no market response, the borough would then consider razing the wooden structure and discarding the heavy machinery that has been abandoned, requiring an expenditure of funds.
 At this point the management objective is to sell the property as is.
 The topography, availability of utilities, access, and soil conditions allow this parcel to have potential for commercial or light industrial development but may require an engineered septic absorption system to overcome some soil limitations.
 Classifying subject parcel as Light Industrial is supported by Goal 3.1, Objective 1, Implementation Action E of the Kenai Peninsula Borough Comprehensive Plan (2005) which states: "Inventory and classify borough lands suitable for economic development."